 Yogurt sauce will keep in the refrigerator for about 2-3 days in a sealed container.

 Yes.
-In fact, allowing it to sit for 30 minutes ahead lets the garlic and herbs blend into the yogurt, improving the flavor.
+In fact, letting it sit for 30 minutes beforehand allows the garlic and herbs to blend into the yogurt, improving the flavor.

 This sauce works well with grilled chicken, roasted vegetables, rice bowls, wraps, and flatbread.